CHAPTER 10E

 (c) Any application for a permit amendment shall be accompanied by a permit amendment fee, in the amount established by the City Council.
 (Ord.
 No. 2020-07, § 1.)

-10E.15 Transfer of Cannabis Business Permit.
+10E.15 Transfer of a Preliminary Approval or a Cannabis Business Permit.

 A commercial cannabis business permit is nontransferable to any other person except in accordance with this section.
 Any attempt to transfer a commercial cannabis business permit without complying with this section shall be deemed void and is grounds for permit revocation.